jundist03/jquery-plugins/docs/json.md

 You may not supply a comparator with a version containing an x.
 Any digits after the first "x" are ignored.

-## bundledDependencies

-Array of package names that will be bundled when publishing the package.